RLGym/rlgym.github.io/docs/Getting Started/overview.md

 # Overview of RLGym

-RLGym is designed to make creating and modifying reinforcement learning environments as simple as possible.
-The RLGym API breaks down an environment into several components, which we refer to as "configuration objects".
-All a user needs to do to create their own environment is write a concrete implementation of the configuration objects they want to use, and RLGym will handle the rest.
-Our goal is to provide a clear path from asking the question "Is it possible to use reinforcement learning with this game?" to actually training an agent.
+RLGym breaks down a reinforcement learning environment into a set of components, which we call "configuration objects."
+Every environment is defined by a set of these objects, and the RLGym API handles the flow of information between them to present a consistent interface for an agent to interact with.
+To create a new environment, users just need to implement each of the configuration objects described below and pass them to the `RLGym` constructor.

 ## Configuration Objects

-Every RLGym environment is built from the following components, which we refer to as "configuration objects":
+There are a total of 6 required configuration objects, and an optional renderer.
+They are:
-- A `TransitionEngine`: Manages state transitions and core environment logic
+- A `TransitionEngine`: Handles how the environment changes from one state to another
-- A `StateMutator`: Controls how environment state is modified (e.g., on reset)
+- A `StateMutator`: Controls how the environment gets reset or modified
-- An `ObsBuilder`: Converts environment state into agent observations
+- An `ObsBuilder`: Turns the environment state into agent observations
-- An `ActionParser`: Defines and validates agent actions
+- An `ActionParser`: Defines what actions agents can take
-- A `RewardFunction`: Calculates rewards for agent actions
+- A `RewardFunction`: Determines what rewards agents receive
-- One or more `DoneConditions`: Determine when episodes end (termination) or are cut short (truncation)
+- One or more `DoneConditions`: Decide when episodes should be terminated (natural end) or truncated (early stop)
-- Optionally a `Renderer`: Visualizes the environment state
+- Optionally a `Renderer`: Shows you what's happening in the environment

-The diagram below depicts how RLGym configuration objects come together to define an environment and interface with a learning agent.
+The diagram below shows the interaction between these components:

 ```mermaid
 %%{